sharontsanchez/sharontsanchez/README.md

 [![Sharon Sanchez LinkedIn](https://img.shields.io/badge/Sharon_Sanchez-0A66C2?style=for-the-badge&logo=LinkedIn)](https://www.linkedin.com/in/sharontsanchez/)
 [![Sharon Sanchez Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:sharontsanchez@gmail.com)

-- 🔨 I'm currently working on finishing my full stack web development course at Bloom Institute of Technology.
 - 🌱 This month is about learning for GCA (Advanced Computer Science) and Career Readiness.
 - 👯🏽 I’m looking to collaborate on any project which seems interesting or useful to help me grow in the tech industry.
+- 👋🏽 Growing up in an era of floppy-disk and dial-up internet, I never imagined to find myself in the world of programming.
+- 👯 Nevertheless I found joy as I explained to my 60-year old mother about the intricacies that went into coding a website, adding responsive design to make it accessible and explaining the details.
+- 🔨 I am currently studying Full Stack Web Development at Bloom Institute of Tech School(FKA Lambda School), an intensive programming school focusing on JavaScript, HTML, CSS, Node, React, Python, Redux, and SQL.
+- ✨ I am looking forward to when I can apply my skills and passions to bring forth positive impact to local and international communities alike.
+- 🌱 In my spare time, I enjoy cooking divine food, wilderness adventures, finding meaning in sustainability, storytelling through travel.

 - 😄 Pronouns: [She/Her](https://www.mypronouns.org/she-her)
 - ⚡ Ask me about [Ayurveda](https://www.keralatourism.org/highresolutionimages/ayurveda/) and i'll never stop talking.

-I am looking forward to when I can apply my skills and passions to bring forth positive impact to local and international communities alike!
+- 📪 Email me at sharontsanchez@gmail.com

 # GitHub Stats:
 <p align = "center">